 Norman started the welcome ceremony by singing us a song in Maori, and then asked us to sing a song or say something to introduce ourselves to the group.
 Then he gave a long speech in Maori and translated it for us - you are all welcome here, thanks for coming, etc etc - and then we finished with the hungi, each touching foreheads and noses.
 I held my breath when I touched my forehead to Normans, and when it was over he said, "Well you're meant to breathe in a little bit of each other's air, or life force, but that's alright."

 He offered us the living room to sleep in and even started to move some of the piles of trash so we could lay out our sleeping bags, but I politely declined.
 He left the bathtub running a few days ago and the carpet is soaking wet.
 We decided instead to set up our tent on his front lawn.
 Mark slept in his car.

 The next day all four of us headed to Piano Flat, a lovely camping spot where Mark used to go as a kid, and we spent the day lounging by the river.
 Mark did some gold mining and we all went swimming.

-At the end of the day, Mark finally dropped us off in Edendale, another small town where we will soon start working on the dairy farm.
-We werere sad to see him go, we've had such a good time with him!
+At the end of the day, Mark finally dropped us off in Edendale, another small town where we soon started working on the dairy farm.
+We were sad to see him go.
 He invited us to stay with him at his home in Cozy Nook.
 He claimed you can cast a fishing pole into the ocean from his front porch.
 I didn't quite believe him then, but we found out that he wasn't lying the next weekend when we went to visit him!